codingjoe/django-s3file/README.md

 Django does have limited [support to uploaded multiple files][uploading-multiple-files].
 S3File fully supports this feature.
-The custom middleware makes ensure that files are accessible via `request.FILES`, even tho they have been uploaded to AWS S3 directly and not to you Django application server.
+The custom middleware makes ensure that files are accessible via `request.FILES`, even thogh they have been uploaded to AWS S3 directly and not to your Django application server.

 [uploading-multiple-files]: https://docs.djangoproject.com/en/1.11/topics/http/file-uploads/#uploading-multiple-files